Kocsis Law Office

 The aforesaid Impairment Rating Evaluation section of the Pennsylvania Workers’ Compensation Act (Section 306(a.2)) was declared unconstitutional by the Supreme Court of Pennsylvania on June 20, 2017 in the case of Protz v.
 WCAB (Derry Area School District).

 Further, you do not have to pay income taxes on any Pennsylvania workers' compensation.
 IRS Publication 907 states, "The following payments are not taxable ...Workers' compensation for an occupational sickness or injury if paid under a workers' compensation act or similar law."

 Pennsylvania workers’ compensation claims are complex.
-Please contact Kocsis Law Office if you have sustained a work injury or illness, if you have loss a body part or the use thereof, if the benefits you are already receiving have stopped, if your employer is seeking to stop your benefits for any reason, or if a loved one has died due to a work injury.
+Please contact Kocsis Law Office PC if you have sustained a work injury or illness, if you have loss a body part or the use thereof, if the benefits you are already receiving have stopped, if your employer is seeking to stop your benefits for any reason, or if a loved one has died due to a work injury.
 KLO can also assess whether you have a third party action worth pursuing too, such as a claim against another driver involved in a work-related auto accident or a claim against the manufacturer of a machine that may have injured you.

 Labor and Industry form LIBC-100, which provides a great general summary of Pennsylvania Workers' Compensation, is set forth below for more detailed explanation of your rights as an injured worker.